Subscribe Now: 1 Full Year for Only $14.95!

 "Our TouringPlans subscription was a lifesaver on our trip.
 One of the busiest days of the year, and we never waited longer than 20 minutes!"

 - Smith Family, KY

 Description And Comments

-Soarin' was VERY cool but definitely on the scary side for people afraid of heights or who don't like that "unsteady" feeling.
-While we were "soaring" up I was fine, but when we were going down I had to continually say to myself, "This is only an illusion, I cannot fall out, this is only an illusion . . ."
+Soarin’ was VERY cool, but also on the scary side for people who are afraid of heights or who don’t like that unsteady feeling.
+While we were “soaring” up, I was fine, but when we were going down, I had to keep telling myself, “This is only an illusion.
+I cannot fall out.
+This is only an illusion. . . . ”